PacificCommunity/ofp-sam-amped/PIMPLE/introtext/introduction.md

 2. Analytical method (stock assessment model)
 3. Harvest Control Rule (HCR)

-For the current set of results, the data collection and stock assessment model are the same for each MP, only the HCRs are different.
+For the current set of results, the data collection and stock assessment model are the same for each MP, and only the HCRs are different.
-The goal is to find the HCR that is most likely to meet your management objectives.
+This means that we are comparing the performance of HCRs with the aim of selecting one that is most likely to meet your management objectives.

 The performance of each HCR is measured using different performance indicators (PIs).
 PIMPLE can be used to explore and compare the PIs in a number of ways, using different plots and tables.